 Should you move forward with a lung transplant, it is important to form a strong relationship with the transplant team and ensure you feel respected and heard by them.
 As you move through the evaluation process, you will learn about the different roles on the transplant team and how the team members work together.
 You will develop a working relationship with the transplant team as you await donor lungs and the relationship will evolve after transplant.

-As you go through the pre-transplant process, you are preparing for scenarios that will arise after transplant -- for example, having multiple appointments in a short time for your transplant evaluation prepares you for the many appointments you may have early after transplant.
+As you go through the pre-transplant process, you are preparing for scenarios that will arise after transplant -- for example, having multiple appointments in a short period of time for your transplant evaluation prepares you for the many appointments you may have soon after transplant.
 Communication is vitally important as you learn about the new medications, common symptoms, and challenges after transplant.

 Many emotions are associated with the prospect of going through a transplant, including anxiety, depression, and even simply coming to terms with having a progressive disease like CF. Your care team can help you find the support you need to work through these and other emotions you may be experiencing during this process.
 Getting help to cope with emotional challenges should not affect transplant candidacy, but not getting help could hinder your access to medical care, including transplant.